TotallyNotChase/c-iterplus/ARCHITECTURE.md

 This document aims to describe the file structure and contents of this project.

 # Root
 The root directory contains the `itplus.h` header file, which is a single header version of the full library.
+It contains every header present in [include](#include).

 # include
 The include directory contains all the header files for the `iterplus` interface library.